 Microsoft PowerPoint tries to make creating and formatting a presentation as easy as possible by providing templates with sample content and themes with layout designs and formatting.

 When your brain is blank, a presentation template can spark your thinking.
-A template is just a presentation that you use create a new presentation with formatted slides that have temporary text and example objects like photos and tables.
-It does the same thing as saving a presentation with a new name so you can edit it without changing the original.
+A template is just a presentation that you use create a new presentation.
+It has formatted slides that have temporary text and example objects like photos and tables.
+You just have to edit the text and remove or replace the example objects.

 Advantage: When a presentation is saved as a template, you cannot accidentally change it!